 - Birth Parent

 A copy of the child’s birth certificate, if available, or an original copy of a health care provider certification of birth.

-A copy of the child’s birth certificate, if available, naming you as the second parent, a Voluntary Acknowledgment of Paternity (Form LDSS-4418), or a Court Order of Filiation.
+A copy of the child’s birth certificate, if available, naming you as the second parent, a Voluntary Acknowledgment of Parentage (Form LDSS-5171), or a Court Order of Filiation.

-Same documentation as birth mother and a second document verifying the relationship to the birth mother (for example, marriage certificate, civil union, or domestic partner document).
+Same documentation as birth parent and a second document verifying the relationship to the birth parent (for example, marriage certificate, civil union, or domestic partner document).

 - COMPLETE & ATTACH

 Form PFL-1 has sections that need to be completed by you and by your employer.

 - Make a copy and give the form to your employer.